jmz3/PoseHub/README.md

 git clone https://github.com/jmz3/PoseHub.git
 ```

-If you want to use the ros features of the package, you need to build the ros-related packages, namely `posehub_ros` and `posehub_tools`.
+If you want to use the ros features of the package, you need to build the ros-related packages, namely `posehub_tools`.
 ```bash
 cd PoseHub
 catkin build
 ```

-But if you only want to use the core features of the package, no more installation is needed.
+But if you only want to use the core features of the package, no more ros installation is needed.
 You can directly use the package by importing the `PoseGraph` class.

 ## Structure Explained